cyberguru02/Splunk-Boss-of-the-SOC/README.md

 ​![image](https://github.com/user-attachments/assets/796af3a3-b3e3-4cee-9cba-4420c61bbc9a)

-**What was the correct password for admin access to the content management system running imreallynotbatman.com?**
+**Question 8: What was the correct password for admin access to the content management system running imreallynotbatman.com?**

 ​
 ![image](https://github.com/user-attachments/assets/eff02c90-07b2-4961-b6fc-80bfd22a97a9)